Essential Moving Tips When Buying & Selling A Home At The Same Time

 The majority of sellers will not accept a simple pre-qualification letter.
 Especially in today’s competitive housing market, a seller will want a full pre-approval letter that specifies whether the buyer’s credit, income, and assets have all been verified and meet the lender’s requirements.

 An application is the first step in the pre-approval process.
 Even if you can’t fill out everything at once, submit the application and a loan officer will contact you for further clarification once it is received.
-You’ll want to provide the absolute best contact information with your application as the mortgage process requires constant two-way communication.
+You’ll want to provide the absolute premier contact information with your application as the mortgage process requires constant two-way communication.

 Most pre-approvals will take 1 to 3 business days, depending on the complexity of your specific situation.
 The mortgage company will send you a pre-approval letter, which you can then use to prove your qualification to sellers.